wwwmarcos/angular-form-help/README.md

 Prototype of a future component.

 ##What does it do?

-   Verify input errors and ng-form errors on submit ->

-    if invalid, block submit, adds class to inputs and set $dirty to all invalids
+ Verify input errors and ng-form errors on submit.
+If form is invalid, block submit, adds class to inputs and set `$dirty` to all invalids.

 ##Usage example